Don't hope to get rid of books (Umberto Eco)

 (on working days 10:00-17:00)

 Anichkov Palace.
 Residence of the heirs to the throne.
-The second half of the 18th - early 20th century.
-Daily life of the Russian Imperial Court
+Second half of the 18th – early 20th centuries.
+Daily life at the Russian Imperial Court.

 Anichkov Palace.
 Residence of the heirs to the throne.
-The second half of the 18th - early 20th century.
-Daily life of the Russian Imperial Court
+Second half of the 18th – early 20th centuries.
+Daily life at the Russian Imperial Court.

-Doctor of Historical Sciences, Professor Igor Viktorovich Zimin presents another book from the series "Daily Life of the Russian Imperial Court".
-It will talk about one of the most beautiful palaces of St. Petersburg - Anichkov Palace.
-Anichkov Palace is one of the architectural dominants of Nevsky Prospekt, the most prominent architects had a hand in shaping its appearance.
-But the palace is even more important as the favorite residence of two Russian monarchs - Nicholas I and Alexander III.
-The years of their youth, the beginning of their family life and the birth of their children are connected with this house.
-They lovingly furnished this house and returned to it with joy.
-It is also important that both monarchs lived in the Anichkov Palace in the status of tsesareviches, when the avalanche of the monarch's affairs and worries had not yet fallen on them.
-In this residence the monarchs were formed not only as future statesmen, but also as individuals, with all their strengths and weaknesses.
-Traces of the pastimes of their youth left a noticeable trace in the history of Russian culture.
-Surprisingly enough, the history of the Anichkov Palace has a scanty historiography.
-Of course, it is mentioned in many books, but it is mentioned...
-With this work, the author fills the unfortunate gaps in the history of the architectural masterpiece, describing the most different facets of the life of Anichkov Palace.
-The book has no analogues on the modern market and deserves the attention of the widest range of readers.
+Doctor of Historical Sciences, Professor Igor Viktorovich Zimin presents the latest book in the "Daily Life of the Russian Imperial Court" series.
+It explores one of St. Petersburg's most beautiful palaces—Anichkov Palace.
+Anichkov Palace is one of the architectural landmarks of Nevsky Prospekt, and the most prominent architects contributed to its design.
+But the palace is even more significant as the beloved residence of two Russian monarchs—Nicholas I and Alexander III.
+This house marked their youth, the beginning of their family life, and the birth of their children.
+They lovingly furnished this home and returned to it with joy.
+It is also significant that both monarchs lived in Anichkov Palace as Tsareviches, before the avalanche of royal duties and concerns overwhelmed them.
+In this residence, the monarchs were shaped not only as future statesmen but also as individuals, with all their strengths and weaknesses.
+The traces of their youthful passions have left a noticeable mark on the history of Russian culture.
+Surprisingly, the history of the Anichkov Palace is sparsely researched.
+Of course, it's mentioned in numerous books, but only mentioned...
+With this work, the author fills in the unfortunate gaps in the history of this architectural masterpiece, describing the many facets of the Anichkov Palace's life.
+This book is unique on the market today and deserves the attention of the widest possible readership.

 See also: